poojahooda22/text-cube-animation/README.md

-text cube animation with gsap
+text cube animation with gs